oracle/terraform-provider-oci/website/docs/d/containerengine_virtual_node_pools.html.markdown

 * `pod_configuration` - The pod configuration for pods run on virtual nodes of this virtual node pool.
 	* `nsg_ids` - List of network security group IDs applied to the Pod VNIC.
 	* `shape` - Shape of the pods.
-	* `subnet_id` - The regional subnet where pods' VNIC will be placed.
+	* `subnet_id` - The private regional subnet where pods' VNIC will be placed.
 * `size` - The number of Virtual Nodes that should be in the Virtual Node Pool.
 The placement configurations determine where these virtual nodes are placed.
 * `state` - The state of the Virtual Node Pool.
 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`